alekseyk99/restStatisticsDemo/README.md

 # restStatisticsDemo
 restfull API for statistics (Demo)

-REST Service that calculate transactional statistic.
+REST Service that calculates transaction statistic.

 - Input: Transactions (amount and time)
 - Output: Statistic for the last minute